gradio-app/gradio/guides/adding_examples_to_your_app.md

 Both `gr.Examples` and `Interface` have a `cache_examples` parameter.
-The default in the previous demos is to not cache examples, but if `cache_examples=True`, the `gr.Examples` component will run all of your examples through your app and save the outputs during start up.
+The default in the previous demos is to not cache examples, but if `cache_examples=True`, the `gr.Examples` component will run all of your examples through your app and save the outputs when you call the `launch()` method.
 Whenever someone clicks on an example, the output will automatically be populated in the app.
+This is useful especially when your model can take a while to run!

 We can see this in the following demo.
 It's the same as the previous calculator with only the changes needed to cache examples.